 Applications can be built on top of our REST endpoints or you can opt to make use of our WebSocket API.
 It is also possible to use a combination of both.
 This may sometimes be required, as some data can only be retrieved through REST endpoints (historic data, for example).

-Generally speaking, we recommend making use of our WebSocket API wherever possible.
-Users of REST are subject to rate limits and thereby limited in the volume of data which they can retrieve in a particular time frame.
-For WebSocket, the only limit is that no more than 15 connections can be opened per minute.
-Each connection can be used to subscribe to up to 30 different channels.
-Once a WebSocket connection is open, data will be streamed through it until the connection is closed, interrupted, or disconnected.
-As such, WebSocket allows you to receive far more data than would be possible within the limits of REST.
+We recommend making use of our WebSocket API wherever possible.
+Users of REST are subject to rate limits and thereby limited in the volume of data that they can retrieve within a particular time frame.
+Using WebSocket, users are allowed to open up to 5 connections per 15 seconds using wss://api.bitfinex.com/ for authenticated connections.
+In addition, 20 connections per minute can be opened using wss://api-pub.bitfinex.com/ for connections to public channels.
+Each connection can be used to connect to up to 25 different channels.

-In normal use, a connection is left open for long periods of time and rate limiting would not be an issue.
-If you require more than 15 connections, you will only need to make sure to stagger opening the connections as this could push you over the limit of 15 connections a minute.
+In normal use, a WebSocket connection is left open for long periods of time and rate limiting should not be an issue.
+If you require more than 5 authenticated connections or 20 public connections, be sure to stagger opening the connections.
 This should also be taken into account when reconnecting after a connection issue.

 - Do not parse text descriptions, use only codes.